Ultimate Guide to Pet and House Sitting

 For Australia – Aussie House Sitters is by far the most popular website to use.
 A simple interface and lots of homes available, it’s a perfect option for those wanting to explore Oz.

-For New Zeland – the super friendly Kiwi House Sitters is the one to go for, with as many city-based as rural sits, this is a really good option if your travels are primarily focused in NZ.
+For New Zeland – Kiwi House Sitters is the one to go for, with as many city-based as rural sits, this is a really good option if your travels are primarily focused in NZ.

 For America – House Sitters America is a very good choice if you don’t want to sign up for the more expensive Trusted.